Much cheaper and healthier than the local Indian. Give it a go.

 Total Cost - £9.75 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

-Finely chop your onion, a large knob of ginger, 2 green chillies and 3 cloves of garlic.
-Dice your chicken thighs into bitesize pieces.
+Finely chop your onion, a large knob of ginger, 2 green chillies and 3 garlic cloves.
+Dice your chicken thighs into bite-size pieces.

 Place a large frying pan on the heat.
 Add a drizzle of olive oil.
-Then add your chopped onion.
-Add two heaped teaspoons of garam masala, and 3 bashed cardamom pods.
+Add your chopped onion.
+Add 2 heaped teaspoons of garam masala and 3 bashed cardamom pods.
+Mix together.

-Mix together, and then add your ginger, green chillies and garlic.
-Cook for a further 2 minutes, making sure everything is coated in the spices, and then add your chicken thighs.
+Add your ginger, green chillies and garlic.
+Cook for a further 2 minutes, making sure everything is coated in the spices.
+Add your chicken thighs.

-Cook the meat on a medium to high heat until it starts to brown, and then add 250g red split lentils.
+Cook the meat on a medium to high heat until it starts to brown.
+Add 250g of red split lentils.
+Mix together.

-Mix them around, and then add two tins of chopped tomatoes and crumble in a chicken stock cube.
-Finally, fill each tin ¾ of the way with water and add that too.
-Season with salt and pepper, stir, and then cover and leave on a low heat for 35 minutes.
+Add two tins of chopped tomatoes and crumble in a chicken stock cube.
+Fill each tin ¾ of the way with water and add that too.
+Season with salt and pepper, stir, and cover.
+Leave on a low heat for 35 minutes.

-Remove lid and give the curry a good mix to prevent lentils from sticking.
-Add a large handful of chopped coriander, and remove curry from the heat.
+Remove the lid and give the curry a good mix to prevent lentils from sticking.
+Add a large handful of chopped coriander and remove the curry from the heat.

-Add two big tablespoons of plain yogurt and fold it through the curry.
-Serve while hot with extra coriander leaves scattered on top.
+Add 2 big tablespoons of plain yogurt and fold it through the curry.
+Serve whilst hot with extra coriander leaves scattered on top.